mjcumming/wiim/ISSUE_97_RESPONSE.md

    - Does it show the router IP in discovery?
    - Does validation fail?
 (Should see "SSDP discovery validation failed" or similar)

 If it's just one call during discovery that fails validation, that's expected and harmless.
-If it's repeated calls during normal operation, that's a bug we need to fix.
+If it's repeated calls during normal operation, that's a bug I need to fix.

 **Action**: Please create a **new GitHub issue** for this if it's causing problems (repeated calls, not just one discovery attempt).
 Include the information above.